ibm-cloud-docs/cloud-infrastructure/ha-pools-origins-1zone.md

 1. Click **Create** to create the Global Load Balancer.

 Wait until the Health check status changes to **Healthy**.
 Open the URL of the load balancer: `lb.mydomain.com`.

+## Related Content

+For a detailed example, watch the video [Patching, updating web servers with minimal downtime in a high available environment](https://www.youtube.com/watch?v=PdOjauL-SQI&feature=youtu.be){: external}.